leelabsg/KOGOworkshop/README.md

 When calling library in R, use 'library(SAIGE, lib.loc=path_to_final_SAIGE_library)'

-3. Example plink files and vcf files are in the ./saige_example directory
+3. Example plink files and vcf files are in the /BiO/kogo/data directory.
+Please copy the plink2 in /BiO/kogo/apps/ by cp plink2 ./your directory

 4. vcf.gz file and tbi files are needed in order to make single variant association test.
 If you want to make association tests on all of the variants in the plink files, use the following codes